 Vehicle Battery Dangerously Low This WARNING display indicates that the vehicle battery voltage is low (10.9 volts or less).
 The panel will beep for one minutes and then switch over to the leisure battery to prevent draining the vehicle battery.
 You can switch over to the leisure battery immediately (and cancel the beep) by using the battery selector switch.
 Leisure Battery Dangerously Low This WARNING display indicates that the leisure battery voltage is low (6 volts or less).
 The panel will beep for one minute and then switch the power off to prevent damage to the leisure battery.
 See section 3.7 for further details.
-PSU Over Temp Cooling Down This WARNING indicates that the EC325PSU has overheated and is cooling down.
-The charger and power converter will shutdown to allow the cooling fan to reduce the heat of the PSU.
-This warning is unlikely to occur under normal operation.
-If your PSU does overheat please check the ventilation slots for blockages etc. System disabled Engine started This WARNING display indicates that the system has been disabled because the vehicle engine is running.
+System disabled Engine started This WARNING display indicates that the system has been disabled because the vehicle engine is running.
 EMC (Electro Magnetic Compatibility) directive 89/336/ EEC requires that electrical accessories within the vehicle are disconnected while the vehicle is in motion.